sdmp/sdmp.github.io/core/encrypted/index.md

 The encrypted content, whose octets are [unpadded base64url][base64] encoded.

-The encrypted content *must* be the `JSON.stringify` of a fully valid [container object](/schema/container/).
+The encrypted content *must* be the `JSON.stringify` output of a fully valid [container object](/schema/container/).

 ###### `encrypted.recipients` *(array of objects, required)*